philippgille/gokv/README.md

 Usage
 -----

-First, download the package.
-You don't need to download *all* subpackages with `go get -u github.com/philippgille/gokv/...`, but only the subpackages you want to work with.
-This spares you from downloading many unnecessary dependencies.
+First, download the module you want to work with:

 - For example when you want to work with the `gokv.Store` interface:
-    - `go get -u github.com/philippgille/gokv`
+    - `go get github.com/philippgille/gokv`
 - For example when you want to work with the Redis implementation:
-    - `go get -u github.com/philippgille/gokv/redis`
+    - `go get github.com/philippgille/gokv/redis`

 Then you can import and use it.